sunpy/sunpy/doc/source/guide/data_types/timeseries.rst

 1. Creating a TimeSeries from an observational data source
 ----------------------------------------------------------

- A TimeSeries object can be
-created from local files; for convenience, SunPy can download several example files which are used throughout the docs.
-These files have names like `~sunpy.data.sample.EVE_LIGHTCURVE` and `~sunpy.data.sample.GOES_LIGHTCURVE`.)
+A TimeSeries object can be created from local files.
+For convenience, SunPy can download several example timeseries of observational data.
+These files have names like `~sunpy.data.sample.EVE_LIGHTCURVE` and `~sunpy.data.sample.GOES_LIGHTCURVE`.
 To create the sample `sunpy.timeseries.sources.goes.XRSTimeSeries` type the following into your interactive Python shell: ::